 A gather operation on each RDMA Send operation can be used to combine the Transport and Payload streams, which might have been constructed in separate buffers.
-However, the total length of the gathered send buffers MUST NOT exceed the peer receiver's inline threshold.
+However, the total length of the gathered send buffers MUST NOT exceed the inline threshold.